junyap95/Scrabble-bbk/README.md

 The files of the final version of your project must be submitted via GitHub ***and*** via Moodle.
 We require at least the following in your submission:

 - `README.md` with your name and your academic declaration added in the first two sections
-- `src/pij/main/Main.java`
+- `src/pij/main/pij.main.GameRunner.java`
 - `resources/defaultBoard.txt`
 - `resources/wordlist.txt`

-and any other files or directories that are needed for the program started from class `Main` in package `pij.main` to run, as well as the JUnit tests.
+and any other files or directories that are needed for the program started from class `pij.main.GameRunner` in package `pij.main` to run, as well as the JUnit tests.

 > Note: by the deadline of coursework submission, you must have both:
 >